selasley/AMPTE_CHEM/Setup_AMPTE_WebApp.md

   ampte_chem_webapp
 </pre>

-The container run command assumes the AMPTE CHEM hdf files are located in a directory named awa\_data one level above the ampte\_chem\_webapp directory.
+AWA assumes the AMPTE CHEM hdf files are located in a directory named awa\_data in the parent directory of the ampte\_chem\_webapp directory.

 Open [http://127.0.0.1:8501](http://127.0.0.1:8501) in your browser to use the webapp.